aaltogamers/AG_web/src/content/events/csgo-fall-tournament-2021.md

   €500 prize pool for 1st place.

-  Qualifiers on 19.11. starting at 17:00 and finals on 20.11. starting at 13:00.
   Tournament platform is Challengermode with games streamed on Twitch.
 ---

 ### WHERE?